Y.T. Rubber Co., Ltd. (YTRC)

 In past years we have participated in monthly meetings with local communities to exchange opinions on the environment and company initiatives and to deepen understanding of company activities.
 In addition, we also participate in meetings with nearby businesses and public institutions (schools, hospitals, and temples) to exchange information and participate in donation activities in order to cooperate with the development of the region.

-When a flood occurred in the village surrounding the factory, we provided drinking water and rice to all households in two neighboring villages immediately after the flood, which was greatly appreciated.
+When a flood occurred in the village surrounding the factory, we immediately provided drinking water and rice to all the affected households in two neighboring villages, and they were greatly appreciated.

 Donation of YOKOHAMA tires to local emergency services